web-illinois/ilw-filter/README.md

   clicking the submit button, or calling the `submit()` method.
 - `autosubmit` - When the filters are automatically submitted, such as when a filter item is changed.
   This differs from the filters event in that it is not dispatched immediately on changes, but rather when each input type considers it appropriate to submit the filters.

-For example, a select input will submit the filters when the selection changes, while a text input will wait until the user presses enter or the input loses focus.
+For example, a select input will `autosubmit` the filters when the selection changes, while a text input can wait until the user presses enter or the input loses focus.
+The specifics of when each event is fired is left up to the filter item component.

 With each event, the event object is a `CustomEvent` with the `details` property being an object with one key, `values`, which is the current filters object.